versalifedrone/biomind/README.md

 ### Running
 1. A CUDA-enabled GPU is required for running the network.
 2. Install Python package requirements from requirements.txt.
-3. Run notebook QRNN-train.ipynb.
+3. Run notebook **QRNN-train.ipynb**.
 Note: a pretrained model is used by default.